cloudwatt/applications/application-caas/README-EN.md

 /!\ As the creator of the CaaS infrastructure, your KeyPair was used to configure the CaaS_BuildServer machine: access via SSH is OK with the 'cloud' user and privateKey. \
 ***But if you want to allow your colleagues to use their own keyPair, you must grant them*** by\
-vi of the */home/cloud/.ssh/authorized_keys* and add the relevant ssh-rsa key(s) like\
+vi of the */home/cloud/.ssh/authorized_keys* file and add the relevant ssh-rsa key(s) like\
 *ssh-rsa AAAAB3NzaC1yc2EAAAABJQAAAQEA0t°°°UqQ== rsa-key-20160218 *.

-### Configuring your Jenkins job and its Ansible cookbook
+### Configuring your Jenkins job and its Ansible Playbook
-See subset of **Jenkins setup in Annex1 at the end of the document**. …***create your new Jenkins job configure it with few technical params, but the Developers are used to this!***
+See subset of **Jenkins setup in Annex1 at the end of the document**. …***create your new Jenkins job and configure it with few technical params, but the Developers are used to this!***

 ![](img/caas_JenkinsAnsibleSetup.png)